zommiommy/json_flattener/README.md

 # json_flattener
 A python package to flatten a JSON into a list of strings and back

+Once I find a free name on `PyPi` this package will be available on `pip`.

 ```python
 > from flatten_json import flatten_json